ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until the next episode of The Amazing Digital Circus releases: 1
+Days until Fairly Oddparents reboot: 17

-Days until the next episode of Helluva Boss releases: 21
+Days until the next episode of Helluva Boss releases: 20

-Days until I finish 8th grade: rule 34
+Days until I finish 8th grade: 33

-Days until my family goes on vacation in Florida: 37
+Days until my family goes on vacation in Florida: 36

-Days until I begin high school: 116
+Days until I begin high school: 115

-Days until the baseball season ends: 149
+Days until the baseball season ends: 148

-Days until Halloween: 181
+Days until Halloween: 180

-Days until you will vote for Biden (provided you are 18+ and from the US): 186
+Days until you will vote for Biden (provided you are 18+ and from the US): 185

-Days until Thanksgiving: 209
+Days until Thanksgiving: 208

-Days until Christmas: 236
+Days until Christmas: 235

-Days until 2025: 243
+Days until 2025: 242

-Days until I become old enough to have sex in Denmark: 331
+Days until I become old enough to have sex in Denmark: 330

-Days until I get unbanned from both Scratch and HTS: 333
+Days until I get unbanned from both Scratch and HTS: 332

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)